aws-samples/shopfloor-connectivity/docs/README.md

 ## Deferred placeholder replacement

 In normal case placeholders for environment variables and secrets are resolved in the SFC core Configuration logic.
 When the core build subsets of the configuration, used to initialize external IPC servers for source protocol adapter or target IPC services, the placeholders are replaced with their environment variable or secret values.
-It is possible to defer the replacement of these placeholders on the receiving service, allowing to resolve environment variables by the system/process running the service or preventing secret values to be passed over the network. (please note that IPC traffic between the core and external services can be configured to be encrypted) Deferring placeholder can be done by using placeholders in the format **\${{name**}}.
+It is possible to defer the replacement of these placeholders on the receiving service, allowing to resolve environment variables by the system/process running the service or preventing secret values to be passed over the network. (please note that IPC traffic between the core and external services can be configured to be encrypted) Deferring placeholder can be done by using placeholders in the format **${{name}}**.
 If the placeholders are used for replacement by configured secrets from AWS Systems Manager, all required configuration elements to resolve the secrets by the service process will be included in the configuration that is used to initialize it.
 (SecretsManager with selected configured secrets, credentials manager client etc.)

 ## Configuration providers